Random degree-sequence network

 The implementation is based on an extension of Ref.
 [4].

-Similar to undirected degree-sequence network, this function also provides a try_ variant:
+Similar to undirected degree-sequence network, this function also provides a try_ variant in C++:

 template<integer_network_vertex VertT, std::ranges::forward_range PairRange, std::uniform_random_bit_generator Gen>